 |

-The Kingdom of Bavaria admits women into university studies at the state institutions in Munich, Würzburg, and Erlangen.
-In the autumn term, three women and 1,286 men enroll at JMU.
+The Kingdom of Bavaria admits women to study at the then existing state universities of Munich, Würzburg and Erlangen.
+In Würzburg, three women and 1,286 men enrol in the winter semester.

 |